What is an investment scam?

 Have you ever invested in something only to find it doesn’t exist?
-Perhaps a scammer impersonated an investment company and then pocketed your money?
-Or maybe they invested your money but have refused you access to it and / or have cleaned out the account?
-If, someone has offered you the opportunity to make money, but disappeared after you’ve transferred the cash, then it’s likely you’ve fallen victim to an investment scammer.
+Perhaps a scammer impersonated an investment company and then pocketed your money or cryptocurrency?
+Or maybe they invested your money but have refused you access to it and/or have cleaned out the account?
+If someone has offered you the opportunity to make money, but disappeared after you’ve transferred the cash, then it’s likely you’ve fallen victim to an investment scammer.

-Many investment scams involve bogus trading and brokerage firms, often impersonating FCA regulated firms or financial advisors, even cloning their websites, but changing the contact details to dupe unsuspecting victims.
+Many investment scams involve bogus trading and brokerage firms, often impersonating FCA-regulated firms or financial advisors, even cloning their websites, but changing the contact details to dupe unsuspecting victims.
+Scammers may ask for payments to be made in cryptocurrency, which can make it more difficult to track.
 Our clients report feeling reassured when they initially see a return or investment gain – a ploy used by scammers to give them the impression that their trading has been a success – encouraging them to invest more.
-Ultimately, their returns stop, the value of their investments collapse, or their account is suspended, and they receive no further contact from the broker.
+Ultimately, their returns stop, the value of their investments collapses or their account is suspended, and they receive no further contact from the broker.
 If you deal with a firm (or individual) that’s not regulated, you risk losing all of your money and you may not be covered by the Financial Services Compensation Scheme (FSCS).
 If you are considering making an investment or want to check an investment you’ve made, we strongly advise you to use the FCA’s ScamSmart service.

 This list is by no means exhaustive, but the majority of investment scams we receive, relate to the following type of scams: